Wonderful integrates with:

 Transaction management

-Payment processors manage the entire transaction process—from the moment a customer starts a payment to when the funds are finally settled into the merchant’s account.
+Payment processors manage the entire transaction process, from the moment a customer starts a payment to when the funds are finally settled into the merchant’s account.
 By handling the intricate technical and logistical details of payment processing, these services enable businesses to concentrate on growth, customer satisfaction, and operational efficiency without the hassle of managing payments in-house.

 Technology and compliance

-Modern payment processors utilise advanced digital and physical technologies, including encryption methods, payment gateways, and point-of-sale (POS) systems, to make payment acceptance more secure and efficient.
+Modern payment processors utilise advanced digital and physical technologies, including encryption methods, payment gateways, and point-of-sale (POS) systems, to make payments more secure and efficient.
 They also ensure compliance with UK financial regulations, like PCI DSS (Payment Card Industry Data Security Standard), protecting both businesses and consumers against fraud and security risks.

 Modern features and business impact